apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ## Next up {#next}

-So we've created an Actor, but how can we give it more complex inputs and make it do stuff based on these inputs?
+We've created an Actor, but how can we give it more complex inputs and make it do stuff based on these inputs?
 This is exactly what we'll be discussing in the [next lesson](./inputs_outputs.md)'s activity.